-Device Server can also be installed by wall mounting.
+The 065-1063FSx series Device Server / Managed Media Converter can also be installed by wall mounting.
 The backside casing provides space for two screws each side.
 Identify the exact location at wall by placing the Device Server / Managed Media Converter and marking the screw positions.
-Use the screw (include in the package) and snug them well to fix the Device Server / Managed Media Converter.
+Use the screws (included in the package) and tighten them well to affix the Device Server / Managed Media Converter to the wall.

-3.3 Din Rail Mount Installation
+3.3 DIN-rail Mount Installation

-The aluminum DIN Rail attachment plate should already be affixed to the back panel of the Device Server / Managed Media Converter.
-If you need to attach the DIN Rail plate, assure that the stiff metal spring is situated towards the top.
-Attaching the Device Server / Managed Media Converter to the DIN rail is easy, just align, and attach the top rail, then press down and snap forward the Device Server / Managed Media Converter to snap in the bottom rail, as shown in the figures below.
+The aluminum DIN-rail attachment plate should already be affixed to the back panel of the Device Server / Managed Media Converter.
+If you need to attach the DIN-rail plate, make sure that the stiff metal spring is situated towards the top.
+Attaching the Device Server / Managed Media Converter to the DIN-rail is easy; just align, attach the top rail, then press down and snap forward the Device Server / Managed Media Converter to snap in the bottom rail, as shown in the figures below.